avenix/WDK/README.md

 | SpectralFlatness | Provides a way to quantify how noise-like a sound is.
 White noise has peaks in all frequencies making its spectrum look flat. ![SpectralFlatness](https://latex.codecogs.com/gif.latex?%5Cfrac%7B%5Csqrt%5Bn%5D%7B%5Cprod_%7Bi%3D1%7D%5E%7Bn%7D%20x_i%7D%7D%7B%5Cfrac%7B1%7D%7Bn%7D%5Csum_%7Bi%3D1%7D%5En%20x%28n%29%7D) | 68 n      | 1      |
 | SpectralSpread   | Indicates the variance in the distribution of frequencies.                                                                                                                                                                                                                                                               | 11 n      | 1      |

-Invocations to frequency-domain feature extraction algorithms output a single value except for the FFT and PowerSpectrum which produce *n/2* and *n* values respectively
+Invocations to frequency-domain feature extraction algorithms output a single value except for the FFT and PowerSpectrum which produce *n/2* and *n* values respectively.

 ### Classification